Bicycle Ride Across Georgia: Miscellaneous information

 BRAG experts and experienced trekkers advise that participants ensure their bikes are tuned up and in good condition for the ride.
 They also advise that riders stick to a consistent cadence (pedaling speed) of at least 80 revolutions per minute, and know how to operate their gears correctly.

 Tours, stops, and dates

+2026 BRAG

+The route for the 2026 Big BRAG will begin Saturday, May 30 in LaFayette, GA and end on Saturday, June 6 in Columbus, GA.
+Riders will stop overnight in the following locations: